haproxytech/kubernetes-ingress/documentation/controller.md

 ### `--configmap-patternfiles`

+  > :construction: this is only available from next version, currently available in dev build

   Sets the ConfigMap object that defines pattern files to be used in HAProxy configuration.
 Controller will create corresponding files and update them when ConfigMap is updated.
 Pattern files are particularly useful for [HAProxy ACLs](https://cbonte.github.io/haproxy-dconv/2.3/configuration.html#7.1) where we can load patterns from file.